 Water Rules When Extinguishing a Hot Grill

-The most important rule when it comes to water is not to pour water over hot charcoal.
+The most important rule when it comes to water is to avoid pouring water over hot charcoal.
 Here’s why not:

 - Coals are scorching, and if you dump water over them, you risk cracking your grill.

-- Pouring cold water over hot charcoal will create a hot steam cloud, and you risk getting burned.
+- Pouring completely cooled water over hot charcoal will create a hot steam cloud, and you risk getting burned.

 - If you pour water over hot coals, you risk washing them out the bottom of the grill.